Browser Automation

 )

-await browser_agent.cleanup()
+await browser_pool.cleanup()

 Text Search on Page

-search_page()
+New Feature: search_page()

 Find text on web pages with Chrome-like visual highlighting and navigation!